Nuggets History in the Lottery | Denver Nuggets

 Nuggets History in the Lottery

-The Denver Nuggets have previously been involved in the NBA lottery 14 times in the 32 years since the lottery’s inception in 1985.
-The Nuggets have never “moved up” in the lottery, have “dropped down” eight times and retained their position six times during the annual ping-pong ball drop.
-Here is a look at how the club has fared in its 13 lottery experiences, including its pre-lottery position, eventual draft and selection:
+The Denver Nuggets have previously been involved in the NBA lottery 15 times in the 32 years since the lottery’s inception in 1985.
+The Nuggets have never “moved up” in the lottery, have “dropped down” eight times and retained their position seven times during the annual ping-pong ball drop.
+Here is a look at how the club has fared in its 15 lottery experiences, including its pre-lottery position, eventual draft and selection:

 |Year